|

 her stout little pony, nodded; and Berryn, on one of Caranthirs

 Then let us go.
-And with a final salute to Lord Fingolfin
+And, with a final salute to Lord

-and Lord Caranthir, Legolas led his three companions out of the
+Fingolfin and Lord Caranthir, Legolas led his three companions

-Haldir stared at the elves lying in the centre of the stone alcove.
+Haldir stared at the elves lying at the centre of the stone alcove.

 Valandil?
 Camthalion?
 Dead?